hikkoiri/rpi-remote-setup/README.md

 # rpi-remote-setup

+> Disclaimer: This project is not finished yet.
+It is still work in progress and needs to be tested.

 ## Purpose

 I am sick of setting up Raspberry Pi's from scratch, because everytime it is the same procedure: